 CT scan showing a tumour in the right kidney

 Kidney cancer has the tendency to spread to the lymph nodes and other organs such as the lungs.
 Once kidney cancer has been diagnosed, it is important to determine the extent or stage of the disease.
 This is important for prognosis and also to determine the type of treatment.

-If the cancer is confined to the kidney, surgery is the best treatment.
-The surgical options are:
+If the cancer is confined to the kidney, surgery is the recommended treatment.